The goal of the Endocrinology fellowship training program is to provide strong training in clinical endocrinology and research investigation.

 General endocrine/diabetes continuity care clinics (average 3 months/year during 2 years of fellowship):

-- Fellows Continuity Clinics: weekly clinics serve VAMC patients and a broadly mixed uninsured/indigent and private referral population of MUH patients.
+- Fellows Continuity Clinic: weekly clinics serve VAMC patients and a broadly mixed uninsured/indigent and private referral population of MUH patients.

 - Thyroid Clinic: this clinic provides an excellent array of thyroid pathology, concentrated in a single setting where both continuity and consistency of care are achieved.
 The focus of this clinic facilitates close working relationships with Pathology (FNA), Radiology (nuclear medicine and ultrasound) and Endocrine Surgery.

-- Lipid Disorders Clinic: residents work one-on-one with Dr. Maria Lopes-Virella and Dr. Nicoleta Sora.
-The most challenging lipid disorders are seen in this clinic and their evaluation is supported by an LRC-accredited laboratory directed by Dr. Lopes-Virella.
+- Lipid Disorders Clinic: residents work one-on-one with Dr. Nicoleta Sora.
+The most challenging lipid disorders are seen in this clinic and their evaluation is supported by an LRC-accredited laboratory directed by Dr. Nicoleta Sora.

 - Endocrine Tumor Clinic with Dr. Jyotika Fernandes brings together Endocrinology, Neurosurgery, OHNS, and Endocrine Surgery in a multidisciplinary clinic setting.
 The focus of this clinic is evaluation and management of patients with pituitary tumors, hypopituitarism, acromegaly, Cushing's disease and other hypothalmic-pituitary disorders, thyroid neoplasia, parathyroid disease, and tumors of the adrenal cortex and medulla.

-- Obesity Clinic: residents participate in evaluation and management of obese patient alongside Internal Medicine physician, psychiatrist, dietitian and psychotherapist.
+- Obesity Clinics: residents participate in evaluation and management of obese patient alongside Internal Medicine physician, psychiatrist, dietitian and psychotherapist.

 Our residents are assigned to an Elective rotation for average of 3 months of each year.
 While continuing to attend continuity endocrine clinics and educational conferences, they can devote 50-75% of their effort to a research project during these months.
 Guidance is provided by the Program Director.
 Candidates interested in a research or academic career are encouraged to seek more in-depth, laboratory-based projects, with a goal of defining an area and project which will provide a platform for developing a solid research background and the skills to ultimately direct an independent research program.
 These candidates are strongly encouraged to devote a third year to research training.